Understanding task resource metrics

 }

-In the second example, some time will be spent performing pure computation and some time just waiting.
-Using the program stress and sleep as follows would report 75% in the Raw Usage tab:
+CPU usage decreases if processes spend some time performing pure computation and some time waiting for CPUs.
+For example, using the stress and sleep commands, the following script would report 75% CPU usage in the Raw Usage tab:

 cpus 1